Pole barn or metal building spray foam insulation cost

 Insulating a pole barn with foam board

-Insulating a pole barn with foam board costs $1.20 to $3.70 per square foot on average for labor and materials.
+Insulating a pole barn with foam board costs $1.20 to $3.70 per square foot for labor and materials.
 Rigid foam board insulation is lightweight and provides a vapor barrier, superior sound dampening, and reduced thermal bridging when installed as continuous insulation over the wall girts.

 Blown-in insulation in a pole barn attic